 I know that I definitely want to go up there someday.

-The views over the city are just as exquisite as they are from Calton Hill.
+The views over the city from the Salisbury Crags are just as exquisite as they are from Calton Hill.

 Victoria Street must be one of the most photographed streets in Edinburgh.
 The road has two levels and is accessible via steps from the Royal Mile.
 There are numerous shops, restaurants and bars with colourful shop fronts.
 It is assumed that Joanne K. Rowling based Diagon Alley in Harry Potter on Edinburgh's Victoria Street.